Caring for the Bird with Avian Bornaviral Ganglioneuritis or Avian Ganglioneuritis (PDD) By Jeannine Miesle, M.A., M. Ed.

 - Walk around the house with the bird in front or behind you.

 - Take the bird outside for fresh air and sunshine.
 Harnesses will allow some flight.

 - Keep the ambient temperature around the cage relatively warm since ABG (PDD) and AG birds chill easily since most are underweight

 - If the bird is having trouble perching, place perches and food/water close to the floor of the cage.

 - Use a large bin if the bird is falling off perches.
 Line with towels and place food and water crocks and toys in the bin.
-Cover the top with framed screening if you are concerned he will fly out.
 Or use the floor of the cage and block access to the perches and ways to climb up.